-Q: How will this increase in video and other remote practices impact the future of business, do you think?
+Q: How will this increase in video and other remote practices impact the future of business?

 Nothing is certain right now, least of all the future.
 But it’s fair to say that many organisations who simply hadn’t considered flexible or remote business practices before now have had their eyes opened to both its potential and their ability to adapt to it when needs must.

 Video networking, virtual meetings, and video sales all have the potential to redefine the way that we do business going forwards.
 And while we can’t say for sure how business will change in the near future, we can say with some certainty that it will change.